-Please contact the school office for details on the limited amount of 30 hour extended childcare places which are available at nhourt.com which are available at nhourt.com"/>nhourt.com which are available at nhourt.com which are available at nhourt.com which are
+Please contact the school office for details on the limited amount of 30 hour extended childcare places which are available at nhpoffice@watschools.org.uk

 12. Complaints

 Appellants do not have the right to more than one appeal in respect of the school for the same academic year unless, in exceptional circumstances, the LA has accepted a second application from the appellant due to a material change in the circumstances of the parent, child or school but still refused admission.
 Appellants can apply for a place at the school for a different academic year.